Things to do in Vilnius in February

 ICELAND: The first country that recognized Lithuanian independence in 1991, the 11th of February.

-Iceland was the first from the countries outside Soviet Union to acknowledge the reborn Lithuanian state in 1991 February 11, immediately after the bloody January in Vilnius.
-Before making this step, Iceland even ensure another source of oil, in case if Soviet Union embargoed it as a revenge for recognition of Lithuania.
+Iceland was the first from outside the Soviet Union to acknowledge the reborn Lithuanian state on 1991 February 11, shortly after the bloody January in Vilnius.
+Before making this step, Iceland even secured alternative source of oil, in case if Soviet Union embargoed it in retaliation for recognizing Lithuania.
 “It was an example of courage, respect for freedom, and solidarity of a small nation,” as Lithuanian President (Dalia Grybauskaite) said.

 To express the nation‘s gratitude, the street in Vilnius Old Town has been called ‘Iceland Street’ since 1991.

-In 2014, the Constitution of the Republic of Užupis was translated into Icelandic and arranged at Paupio street next to the plates in other foreign languages. in 2016, the Mayor of Vilnius unveiled a new plaque n Iceland Street 1 on which the name of the street is written in Icelandic.
+In 2014, the Constitution of the Republic of Užupis was translated into Icelandic and arranged at Paupio street next to the plates in other foreign languages. in 2016, the Mayor of Vilnius unveiled a new plaque at Iceland Street 1, where the street name is written in Icelandic.

 Thank you Iceland, we remember!
 Takk, Ísland!